Days: 0 - 5

 Friday, August 23, 2024

-After doing some sightseeing our 1st day when we stayed very close to our hotel for dinner period we went to the local beer hall, which is a short distance from our fron tdoor.
+After a little sightseeing, we stayed close to our hotel for dinner.
+Close in this case was a local beer hall a short distance from our front door.
 It was a great choice.
-We both had German dishes finished off with an apple strudle topped with ice cream.
-Our first meal in Germany filled with yummy German food (clearly a favorite)
+We both had German dishes and finished with an apple strudel topped with ice cream.
+Our first meal in Germany was filled with yummy German foods (clearly a favorite).

-We had an interesting discussion with a waiter.
-Since win the late afternoon, well before the dinner hour, we were wondering when they would get busy that evening.
-He said they were busy in the evening but not like it is from Octoberfest on (the start of their busiest time of the year).
-From then on he said it gets very crazy.
-They have as many as 1200 guests in an evening.
-That's a lot beer.
+After dinner, we had an interesting discussion with a waiter.
+Since it was late afternoon, well before the dinner hour, we wondered when they would get busy that evening.
+He said they were busy in the evening but not like it is starting with Octoberfest and ending after Christmas...the start of their busiest time of the year.
+He said it's crazy throughout the period having as many as 1200 guests in an evening...a lot of beer and a good indication of the size of the restaurant.

-Monday August 26th - We tried to find new place we hadn't already been to for our last nigh in Hamburg.
-But having traveled around the entire block south of our hotel, we gave up and went back to the Hofbräuhaus.
-It a good choice the second time around.
+Monday, August 26th - We tried to find a new place we hadn't already been to for our last night in Hamburg.
+But having traveled around the entire block south of our hotel, we gave up looking further and returned to the Hofbräuhaus.
+It is a good choice the second time around.
 We both ordered different items and enjoyed them as well as the first.
 Still recommended.

 Esplanade 6